openedev/contribute/README.md

 ## Steps to contribute

-Here are the steps to contribute [meta-ecm](https://github.com/edgeble/meta-ecm)
+Here are the steps to contribute [meta-neu6b](https://github.com/edgeble/meta-neu6b).
+Same steps applicable for other repos provided with changes in remote repo.

 ### I. Open an issue